microsoft/VSProjectSystem/doc/automation/obtaining_the_MSBuild.Project_from_CPS.md

     {
         Project project = await access.GetProjectAsync(configuredProject);

-        // party on it, respecting the type of lock you've acquired.
+        // Use the msbuild project, respecting the type of lock acquired.

         // If you're going to change the project in any way,
         // check it out from SCC first: